Complete reducibility and subgroups of exceptional algebraic groups: Complete reducibility

 where $V = V_i \oplus W_{r-i}$ as $H$-modules for all $i$.
 In other words, whenever $H$ is contained in a parabolic subgroup of $\GL(V)$, it is also contained in an \emph{opposite} parabolic subgroup $P^-$ of $G$.
 The subgroup of $P$ acting trivially on each quotient $V_{i}/V_{i+1}$ is upper unitriangular according to an appropriate basis, and is therefore a unipotent group.
 Indeed this turns out to be the largest normal connected unipotent subgroup of $P$, i.e.~its \emph{unipotent radical} $\RR_u(P)$.
-Furthermore the intersection $L:=P\cap P^-$ turns out to be a reductive complement to $\RR_u(P)$ in $P$, in other words a \emph{Levi factor}.
-In $\GL(V)$, Levi factors of parabolic subgroups are stabilisers of direct sum decompositions of $V$, and are therefore products of smaller general linear groups acting on the irreducible summands.
-By change of basis, one sees that Levi factors of $P$ are all conjugate (even by elements of $\RR_u(P)$), so that a choice of basis in which the $V_i$ and $W_i$ are spanned by standard basis vectors leads to the following picture:
+The intersection $L:=P\cap P^-$ turns out to be a reductive complement to $\RR_u(P)$ in $P$, in other words a \emph{Levi subgroup}.
+In $\GL(V)$, if $P$ corresponds to a flag as above then Levi subgroups of $P$ are stabilisers of vector-space direct-sum decompositions giving that flag as intermediate sums.
+That is, a decomposition $V = U_1 \oplus \cdots \oplus U_{r}$, where $V_i = U_{i+1} \oplus U_{i+2} \oplus \cdots \oplus U_{r}$ for each $i$, corresponds to the Levi factor $\GL(U_1) \times \ldots \times \GL(U_r)$.
+By change of basis, one sees that Levi subgroups of a fixed $P$ are all conjugate (even by elements of $\RR_u(P)$), so that a choice of basis in which the $V_i$ and $W_i$ are spanned by standard basis vectors leads to the following picture:

 {

 }